The Angel's Promise

 What the press says about it

-“A novel whose plot unfolds over several centuries, and whose suspense defies the imagination without ever ceasing to be plausible… a true archaeological thriller, an enigma that brings to mind the curse of Tutankhamun and Agatha Christie’s “Ten Little Niggers.”
-And all this phantasmagoria is built around a dream, like a pyramid standing on its tip… You have to dig into the Earth to find the sky.”
+"A novel whose plot unfolds over several centuries, and whose suspense defies the imagination without ever ceasing to be plausible… a true archaeological thriller, an enigma reminiscent of the curse of Tutankhamun and Agatha Christie's 'And Then There Were None.'
+And all this phantasmagoria is built around a dream, like a pyramid standing on its point… You have to dig into the Earth to find the sky."
 Le Nouvel Observateur

-“A breathtaking theological thriller, wildly romantic.”
+"A gripping theological thriller, wildly romantic."
 She